polymonster/pmbuild/readme.md

 # Containers

 Sometimes in source asset data we may have a collection of files in a directory we want to group together to concatonate or merge them... for instance if we have individual images for cubemap faces and we want to pass them to a tool to spit out a single cubemap texture.
-Specify container and `files` comprised of an array of filenames or globs, these files will be written into a .txt file you can forward to other tools.
+Specify container and `files` comprised of an array of filenames or globs, these files will be written into a `.container.txt` file you can forward to other tools.

 ```yaml
 {